click to scroll down:

 Rabbi Chaim Marder has served as the rabbi of the Hebrew Institute of White Plains since 1995.
 His enthusiasm, wisdom, caring and charm has brought life to our community.
 Under his leadership, the synagogue has experienced a true renaissance, becoming an exciting hub of thoughtful and engaging experiences, and an embracing home for the people of varied ages, interests, and backgrounds who have joined the HIWP family.

 Rabbi Marder is involved in many communal organizations including the Vaad Harabonim, Vaad Hakashruth, and the Westchester Board of Rabbis.
 He is a former Vice President of the Rabbinical Council of America and was recognized by the UJA Federation of New York with its annual Rabbinical Award.
 Since 2004 he has served as the chair of the department of the Professional Rabbinate at YCT Rabbinical School.

 Prior to his arrival in White Plains, Rabbi Marder served as a rabbi in Providence, RI and Riverdale, NY.
 He holds a Masters degree in Jewish History from BRGS of Yeshiva University, and rabbinical ordination from RIETS.
 He also studied at Yeshivat Har Etzion in Israel.

 Rabbi Marder’s wife Suzie is a native of Riverdale and a graduate of Stern College for Women of Yeshiva University.
 Suzie is an LMSW, holding a Masters in Social Work from Rhode Island College and having worked in a variety of counseling settings.
-Presently, Suzie is the School Social Worker at Westchester Day School, head counselor and Ma Tov day camp, and has a private counseling practice.
+Presently, Suzie is the School Social Worker at Westchester Day School, head counselor at Ma Tov day camp, and has a private counseling practice.
 And along with this, she is a beloved, supportive rebbetzin to the Hebrew Institute community and beyond.

 The Marders are the proud parents of seven children.